 Effectiveness of legal review

 The judicial review of detention is not considered effective due to the lack of automatic suspensive effect as well as the length of time to issue a decision.
 This was confirmed by the ECtHR in M.A. v.
-Cyprus where the Court held that the applicant did not have an effective remedy with automatic suspensive effect to challenge his deportation.[32]
+Cyprus where the Court held that the applicant did not have an effective remedy with automatic suspensive effect to challenge his deportation.[29]
 The applicant was not deported to Syria only because of an interim measure issued by the Court under Rule 39 of its Rules of Court.
 The Court concluded that there was a lack of effective remedy to challenge the lawfulness of detention, as the only recourse in domestic law that would have allowed the applicant to have had the lawfulness of his detention examined would have been one brought under Article 146 of the Constitution.
 The Court held that the average length of such proceedings, standing at eight months, was undoubtedly too long for the purposes of Article 5(4) ECHR, and rejected the argument of the Government that it was possible for individuals to speed up their actions by reaching an agreement with the Government.
 The Court ruled Cyprus had violated Article 5(4) ECHR (relating to lawfulness of detention) and that domestic remedies must be “certain”, and speediness, as an indispensable aspect of Article 5(4) ECHR, should not depend on the parties reaching an agreement.
-As of 2020, the Republic is still under review by the Committee of Ministers of the CoE with regard to the general measures required to satisfy compliance with the judgment.[33]
-The Court has already ruled that Cyprus violated the Convention under article 5(1) in 2015.[34]
+From 2020 onwards, the Republic was still under review by the Committee of Ministers of the CoE with regard to the general measures required to satisfy compliance with the judgment.[30]
+The Court has already ruled that Cyprus violated the Convention under Article 5(1) in 2015.[31]
+In early 2024, the Committee of Ministers decided to close the supervision of this case and adopted the Final Resolution.[32]

-It was also noted that ‘The Committee remains concerned, however, about the effectiveness of the two courts to adjudicate challenges to the deportation of asylum applicants and irregular migrants, about the relation of these courts with the Supreme Court with regard to the accessibility of appeals, and about the backlog of asylum claims.
-It recommended that ‘The State party should continue to abide by its commitment to provide for an effective judicial remedy with automatic suspensive effect in the context of the deportation of asylum seekers and irregular migrants’.[35]
+It was also noted that ‘[t]he Committee remains concerned, however, about the effectiveness of the two courts to adjudicate challenges to the deportation of asylum applicants and irregular migrants, about the relation of these courts with the Supreme Court with regard to the accessibility of appeals, and about the backlog of asylum claims.
+It recommended that ‘The State party should continue to abide by its commitment to provide for an effective judicial remedy with automatic suspensive effect in the context of the deportation of asylum seekers and irregular migrants’.[33]
+No further reports are currently available.

 [1] Based on information from cases represented by CYRC as well as other cases communicated by lawyers to CYRC.